NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Slightly more lift
     - Hitboxes made slightly bigger
 - JY:
-    - 0G: Nothing
-    - 1G: Normal Air throw
-    - 2G: Special lotus air throw, unbreakable and does 35 total damage
     - High and Mid crush during air throw
+    - 0G
+        - Nothing
+    - 1G
+        - Normal Air throw
+        - Can act after throw
+    - 2G
+        - Special lotus air throw
+        - Cannot act after throw
+        - Does 35 total damage
 - 5X
-    - Does Gaara version of the super on everyone
     - Damage is 55
     - Activator does 10 damage
-    - 0G and 1G activator has +1 frame duration
+    - Activator has +1 frame duration
 - 1G5X
-    - Does 65 damage with the vanilla version
+    - Damage is 65
     - Activator does 10 damage
+    - Activator has +1 frame duration
+    - Does the Gaara version of the super on everyone
 - 2G5X does 110 damage from 146
 - 4X requires 50% and takes 50%
     - 1G 4X is a hard knockdown